-In 1788, James Madison wrote that the inhabitants of the yetto-be-chosen federal district should have a "voice in the election of the government which is to exercise authority over them."
-Two-hundred years later residents of the District of Columbia still lack representation in Congress.
-Over 700,000 people living in our Nation's capital are locked out of American democracy and denied the full rights of representative government.
+In 1788, James Madison wrote that the inhabitants of the yet-to-be-chosen federal district should have a "voice in the election of the government which is to exercise authority over them."
+More than two-hundred years later, residents of the District of Columbia still lack full representation in Congress, and events over the past year reinforce how D.C.'s lack of statehood continues to wreak havoc on the health, safety, and daily lives of its 712,000 residents.
 The continuing denial of representation for District residents is an overt act of voter suppression with roots in the Reconstruction era.
-In 1867, President Andrew Johnson vetoed a bill granting all adult male citizens of the District, including Black men, the right to vote.
-Congress overrode that veto, which-along with an increase in D.C.'s
+It is beyond time to rectify this by giving D.C. the true autonomy and self-governance that comes with statehood.